Bandits with Partially Observable Confounded Data: Linear Contextual Bandits with Linear Side Information

-Common linear contextual bandit algorithms solve a linear regression problem for $w^*_a$ before acting \citep{abbasi2011improved,chu2011contextual,foster2020beyond}.
-Equation~\eqref{eq: side information set} suggests that knowledge of the linear relation in Equation~\eqref{eq: side information} may allow us to reduce the estimation problem to that of the projected vector, $P_a w_a^*$.
+where $P_a$ is the orthogonal projection onto the kernel of $M_a$, and is given by $ P_a = I - M_a^\dagger M_a. $ Equation~\eqref{eq: side information set} suggests that knowledge of the linear relation in Equation~\eqref{eq: side information} may allow us to reduce the estimation problem to that of the projected vector, $P_a w_a^*$.
 Indeed, we may attempt to solve the following corrected, low order ridge regression problem

 where $y_{a,i} = r_i - \inner{x_i, M_{a_i}^\dagger b_{a_i}}$.
 Taking its smallest norm solution yields